hphelion/documentation/network-quickstart.md

 - creating one or more networks
 - configuring subnets

-For more information on networking capabilities, see:
+For more information on networking capabilities, see [Getting Started with HP Cloud Networking]( /compute/network/getting-started).

-**Note:** You can also use the [HP Cloud v13.5 Compute Service API](https://docs.hpcloud.com/api/v13/compute/) and [HP Cloud v13.5 Networking API](https://docs.hpcloud.com/api/v13/networking/) to configure your network.
+**Note:** You can also use the [HP Cloud v13.5 Compute Service API](/api/v13/compute/) and [HP Cloud v13.5 Networking API](/api/v13/networking/) to configure your network.

 ### Creating a network ### {#CreateNetwork}

 In order to associate an instance with a network, the network much exist.
 HP Public Cloud creates a default network when you activate a service.
 You can skip this step if you are using the network and subnet provided with your service activation.

-However, if you want to define the IP addresses for your network and instances, you can create a new network using the [HP Public Cloud Console](#CreateNetworkUI) or [HP Cloud 13.5 CLI](CreateNetworkCLI).
+However, if you want to define the IP addresses for your network and instances, you can create a new network using the [HP Public Cloud Console](#CreateNetworkUI) or [HP Cloud 13.5 CLI](#CreateNetworkCLI).

 #### Using the HP Public Cloud Console to create a network and subnet#### {#CreateNetworkUI}